eschill04/TF-binding-classification-singh-lab/README.md

 # Transcription Factor Binding: Classification Model

+Created with [Singh Lab @ Brown](https://rsinghlab.org/) (advised by Dr. Ritambhara Singh).
+Data dourced from [DeepMotif](https://arxiv.org/abs/1608.03644).

 ## 1. Download Data ##

-All training/testing data is sourced from [DeepMotif](https://github.com/QData/DeepMotif).
+All training/testing data can be downloaded from the [DeepMotif Repo](https://github.com/QData/DeepMotif).
 To use, download and unzip data from link above, and move desired TF folders to ./data.

 ## 2. Install Requirements ##